 In order for an agent to sell fixed annuities, they only need a Life Insurance license issued by their state of residence.
 Fixed annuities are primarily represented by five different products: single premium immediate annuities (SPIAs), longevity annuities (also called deferred income annuities or DIAs), fixed-rate annuities (also called multi-year guarantee annuities or MYGAs), qualified longevity annuity contracts (QLACs), and Fixed Index Annuities (FIAs).
 Fixed annuities are categorized as a life insurance product, so a life insurance license is all that is needed to solicit and sell these types of strategies.

 Annuities are regulated at the state level, and each state has their own department of insurance.
 The National Association of Insurance Commissioners is the governing body over all of the states.
 Variable annuities are considered to be a security, and so they are also overseen by the SEC (Securities Exchange Commission) and FINRA (Financial Industry Regulatory Authority).
-I know it seems like a lot of oversight, but despite this oversight the annuity sales world is still considered the wild wild west where almost anything goes, especially concerning indexed annuities.
+It seems like a lot of oversight, but despite this oversight the annuity sales world is still considered the wild wild west where almost anything goes, especially concerning indexed annuities.